subasish/MannBhat01/Mannering_Bhat_Paper/notes/notes/pap1.md

   * roadway design attributes,
   * environmental factors and
   * crash characteristics.
-* In terms ofmethodology, the analyst formulates and estimates a copula-based MNL-OL framework to jointly analyze the collision type and injury severity outcome in a two-vehicle crash.
+* The analyst formulates and estimates a copula-based MNL-OL framework to jointly analyze the collision type and injury severity outcome in a two-vehicle crash.
 * The empirical analysis involves estimation of models by using six different copula structures: (1) Gaussian, (2) FGM, 3) Clayton,(4) Gumbel, (5) Frank and (6) Joe.

 ![fig2](img/pap1/fig2.JPG)